belle2/basf2/mva/doc/index-01-mva.rst

 Change the type of the training, this is for experts only.
 You can look at the advanced examples to learn more.

-Fitting / Howto perform a training
+Fitting / How to perform a training
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can use the MVA package via C++, Python or the command-line.